Home

 ...

-Equations are usually numbered only if referenced, and are usually numbered using a separate counter running through the whole paper.
+Equations are usually numbered only if referenced, and are usually numbered using a separate counter running through the whole paper, although they can also be numbered within sections.

 Spacing: Please do not adjust the spacing parameters.
 For example, do not set \parindent to zero or adjust the \textwidth.
 Also avoid all manual spacing commands, such as \vskip 10 pt, \bigskip, \break and \\.
 As a general rule, less formatting is better.

-Authors are strongly encouraged to use only fonts from the standard TeX distribution (cmr, etc.), AMS symbol fonts (msym...) or the XY-pic fonts.
+For symbols, diagrams and other mathematical notation, authors should use only fonts from the standard TeX distribution (cmr, etc.), AMS symbol fonts or the XY-pic fonts.
 Please discuss the use of other fonts with a Managing Editor.

 Authors may choose to put words being defined in bold or italics.